steffenhaug/parsley/README.md

 Beware, however, that these can get _extremely_ long if you parse longer strings.
 But it can ne useful to learn more about how an LR parser is operating when studying simple examples.

+## to-do
+### quality
+* error hierachy in the BNF compilation process, so we can give good compilation errors when the proc macro has to panic
+* error recovery for the LR parser. some ideas: transfer ownership to an error-recovery struct that can synchronize and resume parsing. this would be a really good use case for a monadic system

+### organization
+* remove the proc macros dependency on the `lr` module so we can move that to the `parsley` crate instead of `parsley-util`.

+### docs
+* yes